 MSHSAA has distributed and updated head injury materials annually since August of 2009 to its member schools using a variety of sources (2).
 These materials provide information that will educate parents, coaches, staff members, and athletes on the prevention, management, and dangers of head injuries in interscholastic sports (3).
 In December of 2011, MSHSAA conducted its first annual survey of member schools and the impact of head injuries.
-A tenth survey was conducted during the summer of 2020, to collect data from the MSHSAA member schools.
-Five hundred and ninety schools were contacted to complete the survey.
-The survey window was from June 2 through July 5, 2020.
-Working with the Brain Injury Association of Missouri, Department of Health and Senior Services, Missouri Athletic Trainers Association, Missouri School Nurses Association and Missouri School Board Association a pilot program began for the winter and spring of 2014, Sports Concussions: Facts, Fallacies and New Frontiers.
+An eleventh survey was conducted from August 1, 2021 through June 30, 2022, to collect data from the MSHSAA member schools.
+Five hundred and eighty-six schools were contacted to complete the survey during the 2021-2022 school.
+Working with the Brain Injury Association of Missouri, Department of Health and Senior Services, Missouri Athletic Trainers Association, Missouri School Nurses Association and Missouri School Board Association, a pilot program began for the winter and spring of 2014, Sports Concussions: Facts, Fallacies and New Frontiers.
 The program was conducted in five regional sites presenting a one-day seminar educating staff members, coaches, nurses and athletic trainers on the new research and policies pertaining to head injuries.
-Because of the great success and attendance of the program, it will once again be conducted in 2021.
+Because of the great success and attendance of the program, we are hopeful this partnership continues in future years.

 Harvey Richards, retired Associate Executive Director formerly in charge of Sports Medicine for MSHSAA, was a part of the state legislative process for the head injury bill (4).
-Greg Stahl is the current Assistant Executive Director in charge of Sports Medicine for MSHSAA, responsible for the distribution of educational materials to member schools, and conducted the 2019-2020 Head Injury Survey (5).
+Greg Stahl is the current Assistant Executive Director in charge of Sports Medicine for MSHSAA, responsible for the distribution of educational materials to member schools, and conducted the 2021-2022 Head Injury Survey (5).

-- (1) Timetable of Meetings, Appendix A. - (2) Fall membership-mailing, e-mails, website (mshsaa.org), district in-services. - (3) Educational packet for member schools, Appendix B. - (4) Harvey Richards, Retired Associate Executive Director, 1 N Keene St, Columbia MO 65201; richarvey14@gmail.com - (5) Greg Stahl, Assistant Executive Director, 1 N Keene St., Columbia, MO 65201; greg@mshsaa.org; (573) 875-4880.
+- (1) Timetable of Meetings, Appendix A. - (2) Fall membership-mailing, e-mails, website (mshsaa.org), district in-services. - (3) Educational packet for member schools, Appendix B. - (4) Harvey Richards, Retired Associate Executive Director - (5) Greg Stahl, Assistant Executive Director, 1 N Keene St., Columbia, MO 65201; greg@mshsaa.org; (573) 875-4880.